ibm-cloud-docs/appid/istio.md

 ## Before you begin
 {: #istio-before}

-Before you get started, be sure that you have installed the following prerequisites.
+Before you get started, be sure that you installed the following prerequisites.

 - A paid [Kubernetes Cluster](https://kubernetes.io/){: external}
 - [Helm](https://helm.sh/){: external}